Martin boundary of random walks with unbounded jumps in hyperbolic groups: Positive results in hyperbolic groups

 \subsection{Ancona inequalities in Fuchsian groups}

-In this paragraph, we prove the third item of Theorem~\ref{thm:new_ancona}: an admissible measure $\mu$ with superexponential tails and finite Green function on a cocompact lattice $\Gamma$ of $\SL$ satisfies Ancona inequalities.
+In this paragraph, we prove the third item of Theorem~\ref{thmm:new_ancona}: an admissible measure $\mu$ with superexponential tails and finite Green function on a cocompact lattice $\Gamma$ of ${\mathrm{PSL}(2,\R)}$ satisfies Ancona inequalities.
 Since the argument follows rather closely the previous subsection, we will only sketch the argument.
-Note that $\Gamma$ is quasi-isometric with $\Hbb^2$, and that the boundary $\partial \Gamma$ of $\Gamma$ is canonically identified with the circle $S^1$.
+Note that $\Gamma$ is quasi-isometric with $\Hbb^2$, giving an identification of the boundary $\partial\Gamma$ with the circle $S^1$.
 The planarity of $\Hbb^2$ will be essential.

-Again, we want to prove pre-Ancona inequalities between points $x$, $y$ and $z$ with $n\leq d(x,y),d(y,z) \leq 100 n$, and we may assume that $y=e$.
+Again, we want to prove pre-Ancona inequalities between points $x$, $y$ and $z$ with $n\leq d(x,y),d(y,z) \leq100 n$, and we may assume that $y=e$.
 As in the previous subsection, we will construct several barriers between $x$ and $z$, and treat separately trajectories that visit all the barriers (walking trajectories) and trajectories that jump past a barrier (jumping trajectories).